-Amazing Starlings: The Good, the Bad, the Bold and the Beautiful
+Starlings in the US: The Good, the Bad, the Bold, and the Beautiful

-- They eat tons of gypsy moths and their caterpillars, flies and their larvae and many other obnoxious insects.
+- They eat tons of gypsy moths and caterpillars, flies and fly larvae, and many other obnoxious insects.

 - Male Starlings are gifted nest decorators and fumigators.

 - Mated pairs are usually monogamous and are devoted parents.

 - Starlings are talented mimics—they can reproduce the sounds of humans, other birds, and inanimate objects.
 I once heard a starling accurately imitate a ringing phone!